 For your protection, WillMaker automatically creates a backup copy of your WillMaker File every time you work on it.
-This file is kept in a folder in your My Documents (Windows XP) or Documents (Windows Vista, Windows 7 or Windows 8) folder called "Nolo Documents Backup."
+This file is kept in a folder in your Documents folder called "Nolo Documents Backup."
 We suggest copying these backup WillMaker Files to an external medium (backup storage, external hard-drive, flash drive or CD/DVD) and storing them in a separate location.
 You can also change where WillMaker stores backups.

 To protect against inadvertently overwriting a backup, the program won't let you open a WillMaker File while it's stored in the Nolo Documents Backup folder.
 If there's a problem with your original WillMaker File, and you need to use the backup, copy the backup from the Nolo Documents Backup folder to a different location.